-There is no business organization who would say NO to valuable insights or data.
+There is no business organization that would say NO to valuable insights or data.
 Every organization is required to understand customer preferences and their target audience, and to achieve that, Big Data plays a critical role.

 So what is big data and how companies are using this valuable information to do wonders in their businesses?